CraigIDent/SpliSER/README.md

 | -o &nbsp;    \--outputPath  | The path to a directory (including sample prefix) where the resulting .SpliSER.tsv file will be written      |

 * The **BAM file** can the the output of any RNA-seq alignment program

-**Note**: This step seems to be a common place to trip up, so I suggest checking the files at each step.
-I've included some trouble shooting tips at the bottom of this section

 * The **outputPath** needs to end with the sample prefix, so if you are processing sample1.bam your output path might read '-o /path/to/directory/sample1'; this will produce a file sample1.SpliSER.tsv in the folder /path/to/directory.
 <br>